 Stages in air conditioning refer to the operational mode of the compressor.
-The compressor, which is the heat of your air conditioning system, helps in cooling your home’s air.
+The compressor, the heat of your air conditioning system, helps to cool your home’s air.

-Like earlier said, a two-stage air conditioner has two operating modes, i.e. low or high.
+As earlier said, a two-stage air conditioner has two operating modes, i.e., low or high.
 The high mode functions like a single-stage air conditioner running at full capacity, while the low mode runs at about 60-70% capacity.
 Mostly, a two-stage air conditioner runs on the low mode, but on hotter days, it switches to high mode to beat the heat and make your home comfortable.

 The low mode in a two-stage air conditioner is the secret weapon.
 By switching to low mode, the air conditioner saves you money by consuming less energy.
-It also gives you better temperature control, and overall less wear and tear on the compressor plus other parts of the AC.
+It also gives you better temperature control and less wear and tears on the compressor plus other parts of the AC.

 2 Stage Air Conditioner Benefits